marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/all.rst

 ALL --- All values in MASK along DIM are true
 **********************************************

-.. index:: ALL

-.. index:: array, apply condition

-.. index:: array, condition testing
+.. index:: ALL, array, apply condition, array, condition testing

 .. function:: ALL(MASK, DIM)